-- 11.2.1 The Contractor should expect that items to be monitored will include, but not be limited to, the following: - C Size and appearance of the facility; - C Quantity, age, availability, scheduled maintenance, and performance of instrumentation; - C Availability, appropriateness, and utilization of the Quality Assurance Plan (QAP) and Standard Operating Procedures (SOPs); - C Staff qualifications, experience, and personnel training programs; - C Reagents, standards, and sample storage facilities; - C Standard preparation logbooks and raw data; - C Bench sheets and analytical logbook maintenance and review; and - C Review of the Contractor's sample analysis/data package inspection/data management procedures. - 11.2.2 Prior to an on-site evaluation, various documentation pertaining to performance of the specific Contractor is integrated in a profile package for discussion during the evaluation.
-Items that may be included are: - C previous on-site reports; - C performance evaluation sample scores; - C Regional review of data; - C Regional QA materials;

-- C data audit reports;

-- ${f C}$ results of Contract Compliance Screening (CCS); and

-- C data trend reports.
+- 11.2.1 The Contractor should expect that items to be monitored will include, but not be limited to, the following: - C Size and appearance of the facility; - C Quantity, age, availability, scheduled maintenance, and performance of instrumentation; - C Availability, appropriateness, and utilization of the Quality Assurance Plan (QAP) and Standard Operating Procedures (SOPs); - \$ Staff qualifications, experience, and personnel training programs; - C Reagents, standards, and sample storage facilities; - C Standard preparation logbooks and raw data; - C Bench sheets and analytical logbook maintenance and review; and - C Review of the Contractor's sample analysis/data package inspection/data management procedures. - 11.2.2 Prior to an on-site evaluation, various documentation pertaining to performance of the specific Contractor is integrated into a profile package for discussion during the evaluation.
+Items that may be included are: - C Previous on-site reports; - C Performance Evaluation (PE) sample scores; - C Regional review of data; - C Regional QA materials; - C Data audit reports; - ${f C}$ Results of Deliverable Completeness Check (DCC); and - C Data trend reports.